ux-capture/ux-capture/packages/ux-capture/docs/ux-capture-js-api-spec.md

 </script>
 ```

-3. At the top of the view markup, define the expected `Zone`s/`mark`s with `UXCapture.startView`, e.g.
+3. At the top of the view markup, define the expected `Zone`s / `mark`s with `UXCapture.startView`, e.g.
 ```javascript
 <script>
  window.UXCapture.startView(